kenwals/shinrin-yoku/README.md

 ### Performance Testing

 Lighthouse Performance report highlighted issues for me in regard to Performance.
-I made improvements to the page based on this feedpack such as compressing the images, using lazy loading on images that weren't visible on initial loading .
+I made improvements to the page based on this feedback such as compressing the images, using lazy loading on images that weren't visible on initial loading .

 ### Testing User Stories